 (d) a reference in regulation 6.28(1)(d) or 6.29(1)(d) to an application made under regulation 6.21 is to be taken as a reference to an application made to the Commissioner in connection with the assessor’s authority to issue documentary evidence of forklift competency.

+[Regulation 7.21 inserted in Gazette 24 Aug 2007 p.
+4298-9.]

 7.22.
 Unfinished applications for registration as an assessor

 (1) This regulation applies to an application for registration as an assessor that was made under Part 6 of the former regulations but was not decided on before the commencement day.